-My Dad’s family history is Northern Irish (my surname was Dumican) so the history of the country’s political divisions, their humour and food traditions were something I learned about from a very young age.
+My Dad’s family history is Northern Irish so the history of the country’s political divisions, their humour and food traditions were something I learned about from a very young age.
 The potato is a crucial part of that political, humour and food history.
-Besides the devastating effects of the potato famine the success or failure of potato crops was the root of centuries of taxation wars on the farming tenants, evictions, satirical images, uprisings and a wealth of potato recipes for good and bad harvests.
+Besides the devastating effects of the potato famine, the success or failure of potato crops was the root of centuries of taxation wars on the farming tenants, evictions, uprisings and a wealth of potato recipes for good and bad harvests.
 Boxty is filling and tasty and the perfect breakfast dish to soak up the Guinness you may have had the night before.

 Serves 2 Adults & 2 Kids